-Accessible from Dar es Salaam airport (DAR), safaris to Mikumi usually start from Tanzania’s east coast city and is popular with visitors from South Africa.
+Safaris to Mikumi usually start from Tanzania’s east coast city and are popular with visitors from South Africa.
 From there, Mikumi NP is a 4 hour drive.

 Ruaha is 200 miles away by road and the drive will take almost 5 hours.